icaromeidem/astropack-2/README.md

   Package initialization, filter definitions, parameter aliases, and submodule integration.
 - `setup.py` and `pyproject.toml`
   Configuration files for modern package installation (PEP 517/518).
-- `.github/`
-  CI/CD workflows and automations for testing and deployment.

 ### How to Use